One Artificial Neural Network to Rule Them All

 If you have a decent understanding of the Python programming language, you can start to build your own deep learning applications.
 People are starting to do some pretty cool stuff with Tensorflow.
 Look no further than a Japanese cucumber farmer who used it to identify and sort only the best, most delicious thorny cucumbers from his harvest.
 He actually built his own cucumber sorting machine using readily available technologies coupled with Google’s Tensorflow as seen below:

 Just how cool is that?
 It’s important to note however that an artificial neural network can be built using any one of multiple frameworks aside from Google’s Tensorflow.
-Here are some of the competing frameworks that developers appear to searching for:
+Here are some of the competing frameworks that developers appear to be searching for:

 We’d venture to say that the actual frameworks you use for artificial neural networks are like programming languages in that they each offer relative performance advantages for various applications, yet all can coexist together peacefully without being direct competitors.
 Will Google’s artificial neural network rule them all?
 Well, given the fact that Google is a $535 billion company which controls access to the world’s information and they have $78 billion in cash lying around, it’s probably a safe bet to think that Google will own this space.
 Will other companies use AI this effectively?
 Probably, given that there are upwards of 1,500 startups working on it.
 But you can guarantee that Google has a team with some of the world’s brightest AI subject matter experts looking at the underlying technology of every single startup out there that’s developing an artificial neural network.
-If Google thinks that there’s something out there that’s a threat to Deepmind, you can bet they are going to known about it and either attack it or gobble it up.
+If Google thinks that there’s something out there that’s a threat to Deepmind, you can bet they are going to know about it and either attack it or gobble it up.

 It seems like the Deepmind acquisition was an incredible leap forward for Google and might be seen as the most strategic moves they will ever make.
 Our biggest collective investment in any single stock at the moment is in Google shares and we’ve been holding those since shortly after they first had an IPO.
 This may be the first time that we’ve thought that maybe we should accumulate even more on dips.
 We said before that you can’t invest in artificial intelligence yet.
 We’ve also said that Google isn’t a stock you should invest in for all technologies.
 But we’re starting to think that Google looks like a pretty compelling investment for investing in artificial neural networks and AI.
 We can’t wait to see what cool things they decide to do next with this technology.